hackclub/ai-safety-dance/CONTRIBUTING.md

 Found inaccuracies?
 Make an Issue!
 Then (time & spoons permitting) I'll figure out what if anything to do about it, and how to re-write.

 Found a typo / weird phrasing / dead or incorrect links?
 Also make an Issue!
-But if you want to be more direct, you can also make a Pull Request
+But if you want to be more direct, you can also make a Pull Request.

+Also, the Moore/more mix-ups in Part One aren't typos, they're... [checks notes]... "jokes".

 ## How to translate